Write the Subject and Preview Text

 ### Long Subject Line

-1. Move secondary detail into preview text.
+1. Move secondary information into the preview text.

 3. Remove filler words and repeated context.